How do I keep Salesforce and GetResponse contact data in sync?

 2. To skip assigning non-required fields, select the Skip column marked with “?” box.

 3. When you’re done, click Synchronize to confirm.

-When you finish the setup, you’ll return to the integrations list, where you can review the status of the sync and edit its settings.
+When you finish the setup, you’ll return to the Salesforce Sync overview, where you can review the status of the sync and edit its settings.

 How to stop the integration?